unepwcmc/CartoDB/README.md

 Lastly you will need to add your domain to your DNS.

-Things still needing to be added to the script:-
+**Things still needing to be added to the script:-**

-Remove both -s config options from /etc/default/varnish
+Remove both -s config options from /etc/default/varnish PGBOUNCER STARTUP SCRIPT

+**After the installation**

+Do:-

+sudo start cartodb-sql
+sudo start cartodb-tiler
+sudo start cartodb-workers

+You should then be able to navigate to your cartodb domain